 Another way to pull an existing open textbook into a Pressbooks account is by importing the Pressbooks file of the textbook.
 Before you begin, you will need an existing book shell to import the content into.
-(See Add a New Book.)
+(See Add a New Book (#chapter-add-a-new-book).)